GenieFramework/Genie.jl/docs/guides/Frontend_assets.md

 As summary:

-- production minimizes files, separarting CSS from JS
+- production minimizes files, separating CSS from JS
 - development uses webpack-dev-server on node port 3000 (relies on inbuilt socket server)
 - supported file formats: css, scss, sass, js, coffee
 - output is saved to `public/dist` of your Genie app